ACzarto/P1_Hidden_Markov_Model_Filter/README.md

 ### Mathematical Model

-The discrete-time state transitions are governed by the transition matrix $A$, where the prior probability is updated at each step $n$ as:
+The discrete-time state transitions are governed by the transition matrix $\Pi$, where the prior probability is updated at each step $n$ as:

 $$p_{n|n-1} = \Pi \cdot p_{n-1|n-1}$$